meldridge/meldridge.github.io/posts/_posts/2014-11-12-Guest-speech-at-the-2014-Heathfield-High-School-Presentation-Night.md

 layout: post
 title: Guest speech at the 2014 Heathfield High School Presentation Night
 image: /images/2014-HHS-presentation-night-speech.jpg
 excerpt: This is a transcript of a guest speech made at the Heathfield High School Presentation Night in October 2014.
-A video of the speech is available [here](https://www.youtube.com/watch?v=PSGr-ekeNFw).
 ---

 _This is a transcript of a guest speech made at the Heathfield High School Presentation Night in October 2014.
 A video of the speech is available [here](https://www.youtube.com/watch?v=PSGr-ekeNFw)._